-Much more needs to be done to accelerate economic growth.
-This includes creating jobs, attracting both local and foreign investment, securing foreign aid, leveraging natural resources, boosting productivity, and reducing the trade deficit.
+To accelerate economic growth, much more effort is needed.
+Priority areas include job creation, attracting local and foreign investments, securing foreign aid, leveraging natural resources, boosting productivity, and reducing the trade deficit.

-Domestically, key drivers such as private consumption and gross fixed investment have shown little sequential improvement, likely offering limited support to GDP growth in Q1 of 2024-25.
-Gains in energy sector were offset by sluggish manufacturing and a weakening services sector.
-Household consumption remains low and is unlikely to improve in Q2, despite easing headline inflation, due to slowing rural demand.
-Although CPI inflation came in below the target, food price volatility remains a contingent risk based on recent trends.
+Domestically, key economic drivers such as private consumption and gross fixed investment have shown minimal improvement, providing limited support to GDP growth in the first quarter of 2024-25.
+Although there have been gains in the energy sector, they were wiped out by the loss of hydropower projects, both operational and under construction, due to flooding.
+Sluggish performance in manufacturing and a weakening services sector continue to restrain overall growth.
+Household consumption remains low, and despite easing headline inflation, it is unlikely to recover in the second quarter due to slowing rural demand.
+While Consumer Price Index (CPI) inflation is below the target, food price volatility remains a risk based on recent trends.

-While the Government of Nepal has set an ambitious growth target of 6% for this fiscal year, several challenges-such as reduced government capital expenditure, declining corporate profitability, lower core output, and weak demand-may cause actual growth to fall below 4%.
+The Government of Nepal has set a growth target of 6% for this fiscal year.
+However, multiple challenges-including reduced government capital expenditure, declining corporate profitability, lower core output, and weak demand-may result in growth falling below 4%.